 Prepare your application

 Selection criteria describe the qualifications, skills, knowledge, abilities and personal qualities required to perform the duties of the position successfully.
-Selection criteria for a position vary in importance and can be classified as either essential or desirable.
+Selection criteria can be classified as either essential or desirable.
 Applicants must individually address all the criteria in their application, including both the essential and desirable selection criteria.

 The wording of each criterion tells you the ideal level of knowledge and skill needed for the job: